 - a.
-Documented assessment criteria matching the scope of services, tasks, key performance indicators or other contractual deliverables; such information may be in the form of narrative, quantitative or qualitative information - b.
+Documented assessment criteria matching the scope of services, tasks, key performance indicators or other contractual deliverables; such information may be in the form of narrative, quantitative or qualitative information. - b.
 Corrective action(s) will be documented and followed up on, as a result of the vendor performance communications and/or meeting(s).
 Failure of a vendor to adequately respond to corrective action(s) may result in any of the following actions: - i.
 Anticipatory breach of contract notice - ii.
 Termination of the contract or purchase order - c.
 Vendors may be debarred from doing business at any time, and at the District's sole discretion, when a vendor is found to be in debarment through the Federal Procurement System, SAMS (System for Award Management). - d.
-Vendors may be debarred from doing business at any time, and at the District's sole discretion, when a vendor is found to be out of compliance through registration with the Department of Industrial Relations (DIR) and/or found to be out of compliance under the California State Licensing Board - 5.
-Contract Amendments: The Board of Directors shall approve all amendments to Board-approved contracts in excess of 15% of the original contract amount per contract year, or any cardinal change in the terms and conditions of the original contract as defined by this policy.
+Vendors may be debarred from doing business at any time, and at the District's sole discretion, when a vendor is found to be out of compliance through registration with the Department of Industrial Relations (DIR) and/or found to be out of compliance under the California State Licensing Board. - 5.
+Contract Amendments: The Board of Directors shall approve all amendments to Boardapproved contracts in excess of fifteen percent (15%) of the original contract amount-value per contract year, or any Ceardinal Cehange in the terms and conditions of the original contract as defined by this policy.
+For construction related procurements, the District shall comply with changes per Public Contract Code 20142.

-In the case of capital improvement or construction contracts, the Board of Directors shall approve all amendments to Board-approved contracts whose cumulative total exceeds 15% of the original contract amount, or \$75,000, whichever is greater.
+In the case of capital improvement or construction contracts, the Board of Directors shall approve all amendments to Board approved contracts whose cumulative total exceeds fifteen percent (15%) of the original contract amountvalue.

-- 6. Contract Assignments: The Board of Directors shall approve the assignment of any contract that was originally approved by the Board. - 7.
-Contract Extensions: The Board of Directors shall approve contract extensions that are tied to options in Board approved contracts that have been previously addressed in the solicitation, regardless of cost or inclusion in the annual District Operating or Capital Budget
+6. Contract Assignments: The Board of Directors shall approve the assignment of any contract that was originally approved by the Board.

+7. Contract Extensions: The Board of Directors shall approve contract extensions that are tied to options in Board approved contracts that have been previously addressed in the solicitation, regardless of cost or inclusion in the annual District Operating or Capital Budget